panaali/mseyfi.github.io/README.md

 **I’ve discovered that I grasp concepts more effectively when I understand a simple code example associated with them.
 Therefore, in this blog, I explore new concepts through coding!**

-**I try to use simple scenarios and of-course I never use charGPT as well 🤥**
+**I try to use simple scenarios and of-course I never use charGPT🤥**
 <p></p>
 <p></p>
 <p></p>